Loading...

 Summary

 To ensure each page or post for your WordPress website is set up as you need, you may want to modify a page.
 This guide will show you how to create, edit, or remove a page.
 This process involves accessing your WordPress Dashboard and using the options available on each page.
 Alternative options, such as Status & Visibility settings, are also available.
-Other settings and options you might find helpful in your homepage can viewed in our Bluehost blog article: How to Use WordPress Homepage Settings
+Other settings and options you might find helpful in your homepage can be viewed in our Bluehost blog article: How to Use WordPress Homepage Settings.

 • Chat Support - While on our website, you should see a CHAT bubble in the bottom right-hand corner of the page.
 Click anywhere on the bubble to begin a chat session.